-In the fourth in Pennington Manches’ series of blogs for international athletes and their advisers, trade marks specialist Gavin Stenton explains the key legal points they should consider when coming to compete in the UK.
+This blog in our series for international athletes explains the key legal points on image rights and trade marks to consider when coming to compete in the UK.

 For athletes and sports personalities, in their capacity as ‘brand owners’, registering their personal brands is an important investment that generates significant practical, commercial and legal benefits, and enables them to prevent unauthorised usage and take full advantage of any licensing and/or other commercial opportunities.

 This blog explores some of the core intellectual property rights that might form part of an athlete’s brand portfolio:

 Whilst globally many countries have legislation which expressly protects a person’s image rights, in England and Wales there is no statutory regime governing image rights.

 In the United States, the right of publicity varies from state to state, but, broadly speaking, affords athletes and sports personalities the right to protect their image against commercial misuse and those who would unjustly benefit from using their likeness.

 Similarly, in the European Union many member states have national laws that protect a person’s image against unauthorised commercial exploitation.
 Generally speaking, if an image is not used for purely informational purposes (but rather influences the public’s understanding/interpretation for the purpose of commercial gain) then such use is likely to be actionable.